What is a functional organizational structure?

 - Hierarchical: This structure is heavily focused on authority levels and works well for big corporations.

-- Flatarchy: The opposite of hierarchical, the flatarchy structure has only a very basic hierarchy of authority.
+- Flatarchy: The opposite of hierarchical, the flat structure has only a very basic hierarchy of authority.
 Usually, team members all have the same authority level and report directly to the CEO.
 This type of structure works well for smaller companies, the advantage of it being that less time is wasted as decisions are processed through different hierarchical levels and collaboration is increased.

 - Divisional: This type of organization is similar to the functional structure, the difference being that in a divisional structure, employees are organized by department rather than by function.
-For example, in a company that sells men’s suits, there will be a division for jackets, a division for pants, a division for shirts, etc. Each division is self-contained with its own HR, finance, and marketing department.
+For example, in a company that sells men’s suits, there will be a division for jackets, a division for pants, a division for shirts, etc. Each division is a self-contained, cross-functional team with its own HR, finance, and marketing department.
 A divisional structure works well for companies that produce many goods or work across many locations.

-- Matrix: The matrix structure arranges team members so that there are two, cross-functional leaders for team members of different project groups to report to; their functional manager and their project manager.
+- Matrix: The matrix structure arranges team members so that there are two, cross-functional leaders for team members of different project groups to report to: their functional manager and their project manager.
 This setup is ideal for companies that have many projects running at once.

 Forget about chasing down tasks in one tool while sifting through client emails in another.